XPASS-Official/XPASS-Contract/README.md

-# XPASS Token - KIP-7 Based ERC20 Token
+# XPASS Token - BEP20/ERC20 Token

-A KIP-7 standard compliant ERC20 token contract running on the Kaia network.
+A BEP20/ERC20 standard compliant token contract running on the Binance Smart Chain (BSC).

 ## 🚀 Project Overview

-XPassToken is a multi-functional token that can be used in the Kaia ecosystem, built on OpenZeppelin's verified contract library.
+XPassToken is a multi-functional token that can be used in the BSC ecosystem, built on OpenZeppelin's verified contract library.

 ## 📋 Key Features

-### **Basic KIP-7 Functions**
+### **Basic BEP20/ERC20 Functions**
 - ✅ **Token Transfer**: `transfer()`, `transferFrom()`
 - ✅ **Permission Management**: `approve()`, `allowance()`
 - ✅ **Balance Inquiry**: `balanceOf()`, `totalSupply()`